SLOs for Streaming Systems

 The three dimensions of streaming SLOs

-Throughput.
+- Throughput.
 Events processed per second per partition or shard.
-The SLO sets a floor below which the pipeline is failing its commitment, even if no single message is lost.
+The SLO sets a floor below which the pipeline is failing, even if no single message is lost.

-Lag.
+- Lag.
 Consumer offset versus producer offset, expressed in time.
-A 10-minute lag commitment is meaningful for downstream that depends on freshness; a 1-hour lag commitment is for batch-shaped consumers.
+A 10-minute lag commitment serves freshness-sensitive downstream; a 1-hour lag fits batch-shaped consumers.

-Per-event errors.
-Events that hit dead-letter queues, fail schema validation, or get dropped by a faulty consumer.
+- Per-event errors.
+Events hitting dead-letter queues, failing schema validation, or dropped by a faulty consumer.
 This is the quality dimension that throughput and lag alone miss.

 Throughput SLO mechanics

-Measure as events processed per second over a rolling window.
-99% of 1-minute windows must exceed the floor.
-Per-partition floors prevent one slow partition from being averaged away.
+- Window mechanics.
+Events processed per second over a rolling window.
+99 percent of 1-minute windows must exceed the floor.

 Lag SLO mechanics

-Express lag in time units, not raw offsets.
-1k offsets means little; 10 minutes of accumulated work is meaningful.
+- Time, not offsets.
+1,000 offsets is meaningless without context; 10 minutes of accumulated work is meaningful.
 Most observability tools compute time-lag from offset and partition rate.

-Pick the lag floor by what downstream tolerates.
-Real-time dashboards: under 30 seconds.
-Hourly reports: under 5 minutes.
-Nightly batch: under 30 minutes.
+- Pick the floor by downstream tolerance.
+Real-time dashboards under 30 seconds, hourly reports under 5 minutes, nightly batch under 30 minutes.
 Match the SLO to the actual product need.

-Watch for partition skew.
+- Partition skew.
 Per-partition lag tells you whether the workload is balanced.
-If one partition is at 10-minute lag while others are at 0, the partition key is hot.
+One partition at 10-minute lag while others sit at zero means the partition key is hot.

 Quality SLOs for streaming

-Per-event error rate is harder to measure but matters more.
-Schema-rejected events, deserialisation failures, dead-letter queue arrivals all count.
+- Per-event error rate.
+Schema-rejected events, deserialisation failures, and dead-letter queue arrivals all count toward the rate.

-Sample-based correctness for high-volume streams.
-Take 1% of events, run them through a known-correct downstream, compare.
+- Sample-based correctness.
+Take 1 percent of events, run them through a known-correct downstream, compare.
 The diff rate is the quality SLO.

 Operating streaming SLOs

-Couple lag SLO to autoscale.
+- Autoscale coupling.
 When lag breaches, scale consumers.
 When lag recovers and stays healthy for 10 minutes, scale back.
-Avoid flapping with hysteresis.
+Hysteresis prevents flapping.

-Quarterly review: is the SLO still right?
+- Quarterly review.
 Streaming workloads grow, partitioning changes, downstream needs shift.
 The SLO that fit last year may be loose or tight today.